 Can I earn frequent flyer miles on codeshare flights?

-Miles accrual depends on the operating carrier and your loyalty program.
-Some codeshare flights may not qualify for full or any miles.
+Miles depend on the operating carrier and loyalty program.
+Some flights may not qualify for miles.

 No comments: